StackExchange/stack-blog/_posts/2008-12-01-why-cant-i-accept-my-own-answer.markdown

-It's generally considered [good etiquitte to accept an answer to your question](http://stackoverflow.com/questions/200833/when-should-i-accept-an-answer), unless your question is fundamentally _unanswerable_ (which means it [probably wasn't the right kind of question to ask on Stack Overflow in the first place](http://blog.stackoverflow.com/2008/10/a-question-about-questions/), though there are certainly valid exceptions.)
+It's generally considered [good etiquette to accept an answer to your question](http://stackoverflow.com/questions/200833/when-should-i-accept-an-answer), unless your question is fundamentally _unanswerable_ (which means it [probably wasn't the right kind of question to ask on Stack Overflow in the first place](http://blog.stackoverflow.com/2008/10/a-question-about-questions/), though there are certainly valid exceptions.)